Astros vs. White Sox Player Props Betting Odds

-Player props can be found for Yordan Alvarez and Andrew Vaughn, among others, when the Houston Astros visit the Chicago White Sox at Guaranteed Rate Field on Friday at 8:10 PM ET.
+Player prop betting options for Andrew Vaughn, Yordan Alvarez and others are available in the Chicago White Sox-Houston Astros matchup at Guaranteed Rate Field on Saturday, starting at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!